University of Otago Clocktower complex: Building history

-The result was an apparently self-contained, inward-focused cloister, the turreted precinct of other-worldly scholars, presenting a proud exterior face which could be viewed and its clock tower admired, from Castle Street, across the stream, or from several other points.
-The internal courtyard was a self-contained world of ecclesiastical Gothic bluestone, its textures and carefully wrought details the sources of intimate pleasure and delight.
+The building was such that it formed an enclosed courtyard with turrets and a clock tower that could be seen from Castle Street and the Water of Leith.
+The courtyard is designed in Collegiate Gothic style using bluestone construction.

 That the effect was appreciated is clear from the frequency with which it was photographed and otherwise reproduced from this time.
 (The gargoyles above the Union Street Archway entrance have been one of several favored subjects.)

 The cost of building this way was increasingly high.
 The university had started a satellite campus in King Street.
 For decades the clock tower complex remained essentially unchanged.

 In that time revivalist architecture fell out of fashion and by the late 1950s, it was being suggested by the Ministry of Works that the Clocktower Building should be demolished as an earthquake risk.
 The university council responded by reinforcing the building instead.
 But when it did, at last, extend the complex it placed a standard Education Department teaching block at right angles to the Home Science School, forming the southern flank of Anscombe's next intended quadrangle, but now in Modernist design.
 It had fascias of rusticated concrete blocks, made of bluestone aggregate mixed with coloured cement, to contextualize it.
 The first two floors were completed in 1961.
 Two more were added later.
 It was then named the Gregory Wing.

 The university now, at last, acquired the intervening stretch of Union Street, closed it to traffic, and in 1973 paved and planted the Union Street bridge which became the Bank of New Zealand Plaza, named after its sponsor.
 The same year saw the completion of the Archway Lecture Theatres designed by E.J.McCoy (Ted McCoy) (b.
 1925).
 These extended onto the Union Street carriageway and were set very close to the Anscombe Home Science Building.
 (This was apparently in anticipation of the latter's demolition and the demolition of the Archway Building.)